Simca 8: Commercial

 For most of the time the Simca 8's principal competitors were the "bargain basement" Renault Juvaquatre and the Peugeot 202.
-After the war, with the Juvaquatre range restricted to an estate version, and Peugeot moving half a market segment up at the end of 1948 replacing the Peugeot 202 with the larger 203, sales of the Simca 8 held up impressively even though the Simca was itself by now clearly nearing the end of its production run.
-In 1948 the Simca 8 was Simca's top seller, with approximately 14,000 sold, almost all of them were saloons.
+After the war, with the Juvaquatre range restricted to an estate version, and Peugeot moving half a market segment up at the end of 1948 replacing the Peugeot 202 with the larger 203, sales of the Simca 8 held up impressively even though the car was by now clearly nearing the end of its production run.
+In 1948 the Simca 8 was Simca's top seller, with approximately 14,000 sold; almost all of them were saloons.
 Two years later, in its penultimate year, the car was being produced at an even higher rate.

 The principal complication arose from the fact that the car was in most respects a badge engineered Fiat, which compromised its export potential, which was a particular issue after the war, when government (and the state of the French economy) were demanding heroic export effort from France's leading auto-makers.

 The French car market in the early 1950s was concentrated, with just three models between them accounting for two thirds of domestic sales in 1950.
 Nevertheless, as the fourth best selling car of 1950 the Simca 8 with unit sales of 17,705 in that year achieved a respectable 10.2% market share.
+In total, 112,363 examples were built over its 14-year production run, straddling the World War.